-AbbVie also Delivered Strong Business Performance in 2018
+AbbVie also Delivered Strong Business Performance in 2019

-AbbVie has built a strong foundation for its business and 2018 was an exceptional year, as evidenced by a number of business highlights:
+AbbVie has built a strong foundation for its business and 2019 was an exceptional year, as evidenced by a number of business highlights:

-- Net Revenues: AbbVie reported full-year net revenues of \$32.8 billion on a GAAP basis and adjusted net revenues of \$32.7 billion, an increase of 15.2% over 2017, excluding the impact of foreign exchange.
-This places AbbVie at the top of its Health Care Peer Group. - HUMIRA: AbbVie delivered global HUMIRA sales of \$19.9 billion, an increase of 8.2% on a reported basis, or 7.4% excluding the impact of foreign exchange.
-HUMIRA'S performance was driven by continued market penetration across therapeutic categories and geographies. - IMBRUVICA: Global IMBRUVICA net revenue was \$3.6 billion, an increase of 39.5%, driven by market share growth in front-line chronic lymphocytic leukemia (CLL) and other approved indications. - Gross and Operating Margins: In 2018, AbbVie reported a gross margin of 76.4% on a GAAP basis or 80.6% of net revenues on an adjusted basis.
-AbbVie's operating margin was 19.5% on a GAAP basis or 44.6% of net revenues on an adjusted basis. - Earnings Per Share: AbbVie reported full-year diluted EPS of \$3.66 on a GAAP basis and adjusted diluted EPS of \$7.91, up 41.3%.
-This reflects growth in the very top tier of AbbVie's Health Care Peer Group.
-For 2019, AbbVie provided a diluted EPS guidance range of \$7.39 to \$7.49 on a GAAP basis and \$8.65 to \$8.75 on an adjusted basis.
-The midpoint of the adjusted guidance represents growth of 10% over 2018, reflecting strong operating dynamics in the underlying business. - Regulatory Milestones: AbbVie also achieved a number of regulatory milestones in markets worldwide for several key products, including regulatory approvals for VENCLEXTA in combination with RITUXAN (rituximab) in relapsed/refractory chronic lymphocytic leukemia (CLL); conditional approval for VENCLEXTA in combination with azacitidine or decitabine or low-dose cytarabine in newly diagnosed acute myeloid leukemia patients ineligible for intensive chemotherapy; IMBRUVICA in combination with rituximab as the first chemotherapy-free combination treatment for Waldenstrom macroglobulinemia; and ORILISSA for the management of moderate to severe pain associated with endometriosis. - Pipeline Development: With more than 30 programs in mid- and late-stage development, AbbVie made significant pipeline advancements in 2018.
-AbbVie announced data from nearly a dozen pivotal trials, initiated a number of important phase transitions across our key development programs and made multiple regulatory submissions.
-AbbVie completed registrational studies and submitted regulatory applications for the company's next-generation immunology assets, upadacitinib and risankizumab, in rheumatoid arthritis and psoriasis, respectively.
-In addition, the company initiated several Phase 3 programs for these assets including studies for upadacitinib in atopic dermatitis and ulcerative colitis, as well as risankizumab in Crohn's disease.
-AbbVie reported positive data from Phase 3 studies in other areas of the pipeline including ELAGOLIX in uterine fibroids, VENCLEXTA in front-line CLL, and results from several trials evaluating IMBRUVICA in front-line CLL.
+- Net Revenues: AbbVie reported full-year net revenues of \$33.3 billion.
+Adjusted net revenues increased 2.7% over 2018, excluding the impact of foreign exchange.
+Excluding the unfavorable impact of international HUMIRA net revenues due to biosimilar competition, full year adjusted net revenues grew 9.9% operationally. - HUMIRA: AbbVie delivered global HUMIRA sales of \$19.2 billion, a decrease of 3.9% on a reported basis, or a decrease of 2.9% excluding the impact of foreign exchange.
+HUMIRA'S performance was impacted by direct biosimilar competition in certain international geographies. - IMBRUVICA: Global IMBRUVICA net revenue was \$4.7 billion, an increase of 30.2%, driven by market share growth in front-line chronic lymphocytic leukemia and other approved indications. - Gross and Operating Margins: In 2019, AbbVie reported a gross margin of 77.6% on a GAAP basis or 82.4% of net revenues on an adjusted basis.
+AbbVie's operating margin was 39.0% on a GAAP basis or 47.3% of net revenues on an adjusted basis.
+The adjusted operating margin reflects an improvement of 270 basis points versus 2018. - Earnings Per Share: AbbVie reported full-year diluted EPS of \$5.28 on a GAAP basis and adjusted diluted EPS of \$8.94, up 13.0%.
+For 2020, AbbVie provided a diluted EPS guidance range of \$7.66 to \$7.76 on a GAAP basis and \$9.61 to \$9.71 on an adjusted basis.
+The midpoint of the adjusted guidance represents growth of 8.1% over 2019, reflecting strong operating dynamics in the underlying business. - Regulatory Milestones: AbbVie also achieved a number of regulatory milestones in markets worldwide for several key products, including regulatory approvals for SKYRIZI for the treatment of moderate to severe plaque psoriasis in adults who are candidates for systemic therapy or phototherapy, RINVOQ for the treatment of adults with moderately to severely active rheumatoid arthritis who have had an inadequate response or intolerance to methotrexate; IMBRUVICA in combination with GAZYVA (obinutuzumab) for adult patients with previously untreated chronic lymphocytic leukemia (CLL)/small lymphocytic lymphoma (SLL); and VENCLEXTA in combination with GAZYVA for adult patients with previously untreated CLL/SLL.
+AbbVie also submitted regulatory applications for ELAGOLIX in uterine fibroids and IMBRUVICA in combination with rituximab for the first-line treatment of younger patients with CLL or SLL. - Pipeline Development: With approximately 30 programs in mid- and late-stage development, AbbVie made significant pipeline advancements in 2019.
+The company initiated several important Phase 3 programs including studies for upadacitinib in giant cell arteritis and axial spondyloarthritis, risankizumab in psoriatic arthritis, and ABBV-951 in Parkinson's disease.
+AbbVie also reported positive data from Phase 3 studies in other areas of the pipeline including veliparib in both breast cancer and ovarian cancer and upadacitinib in psoriatic arthritis.

-The graphs below illustrate AbbVie's growth of net revenue and diluted EPS in 2018 versus 2017.
+The graphs below illustrate AbbVie's growth of net revenue and diluted EPS in 2019 versus 2018.

-\ Net revenues and diluted earnings per share are adjusted for specified items and are non-GAAP measures, which are reconciled in Appendix B.
+- Net revenues and diluted earnings per share are adjusted for specified items and are non-GAAP measures, which are reconciled in Appendix B. - Year-over-year growth in adjusted net revenues and EPS from 2018-2019 despite significant biosimilar competition for HUMIRA outside the United States.